Whoa, you must truly be an intrepid explorer, as you’ve ventured onto my disclosures and policies page! I admire your curiosity.

 Since it can be unclear these days if what you’re reading online is an ad or not, or who’s exactly behind it, I’d like to share with you my site policies.

-How does Indie Traveller make money?
+How does the site make money?

 What are affiliate links?

-For example, when I link to the Hostelworld booking site, this is often an affiliate link.
-If you follow such a link and then make a booking, Hostelworld gives me a small kick-back (usually a few dollars).
+For example, when I link to the Hostelworld booking site, this is usually an affiliate link.
+If you follow such a link and then make a booking, Hostelworld gives Indie Traveller a kick-back (usually a small percentage of the booking fee).
 This comes at no extra cost to you.

 I only link to products or services I believe in.
 I like affiliate links as a way to monetize a site as it’s relevant, can help you out directly, and I’m totally in control of these links.
 No one is telling me what to write or what to link to and, in most cases, I don’t even have any direct contact with these partners (as these links typically use automated systems).
 I can recommend or un-recommend any product or service at any time.